 - Sidejacking – Also known as Session Hijacking, this is a type of network attack in which a hacker intercepts and then takes over a user's session.
 Unless they’re spotted, everything they do may look as if the genuine user is still working.

-In order to detect and respond to security incidents in a timely manner, coworking spaces must have proper network monitoring in place.
+In order to detect and respond to security incidents in a timely manner, coworking spaces must have proper network monitoring and Exposure Management in place to proactively address and mitigate potential vulnerabilities across shared networks and devices.

 Generate recurring revenue and offer exceptional customer experience at your shared or coworking space